-Lida Rodriguez-Taseff is a commercial trial lawyer.
+Lida Rodriguez-Taseff is a commercial trial lawyer, practicing in the firm's Miami office and is a member of the firm's governing Partners' Board.
 She has handled state and federal jury trials, bench trials, arbitrations and administrative trials in the areas of business and contract disputes, non-competes and trade secrets, construction defects and bid protests.
 Ms. Rodriguez-Taseff is fully fluent in written and spoken Spanish and she has extensive experience representing corporate and individual interests in legal disputes involving Latin America.
 She also practices in the area of voting rights, with an emphasis on language-accessible voting.

 Ms. Rodriguez-Taseff is admitted to practice in Florida and New York and is a 1992 graduate of the New York University School of Law, where she was a Root-Tilden-Kern Scholar and a recipient of the Vanderbilt Medal, the highest honor bestowed by NYU.
-She is a member of Duane Morris' Diversity and Inclusion Committee.
+She is a member of Duane Morris' Diversity and Inclusion Committee and the firm's Women's Initiative Steering Committee.